HenrikBengtsson/matrixStats/revdep/problems.md

     ```
     Found the following hidden files and directories:
       inst/rsp/.rspPlugins
     These were most likely included in error.
-See section ‘Package
+See section 'Package
-    structure’ in the ‘Writing R Extensions’ manual.
+    structure' in the 'Writing R Extensions' manual.
     ```

 # BASiCS